nurfiandwi/Customer-segmentation-churn-analysis/README.md

 # Customer-segmentation-churn-analysis
-Customer segmentation and churn analysis using Agglomerative Clustering in Python, including PCA, visualization, and behavioral insights for retention strategies.
+This project applies customer segmentation and churn analysis using Agglomerative Clustering.
+The analysis leverages Python libraries such as pandas, scikit-learn, and seaborn.
+Key processes include data preprocessing, PCA dimensionality reduction, clustering, and interpretation through visualizations.
+The goal is to uncover customer behavior patterns and identify potential churn risks to support business decision-making.